fbpx

 If an asset class is performing poorly and everybody wants to sell and there is evaporation on buyers, that’s probably the time to buy!
 I am emphasizing the word “probably” because an investment being in the masses’ bad books does not automatically make it a good buy.
 You still need to study the facts and make that determination objectively.
 The point is, learn to take popular opinion with a lump of salt.
 If popular opinion were a useful tool in investing, everybody would be a successful investor.

 One thing to remember in the markets is that the majority is mostly wrong.
 That is why only a minority of people experience significant investing success.
 Look at your twitter feed, your Facebook, the news.
 Everywhere, people are giving opinions.
 Students, teachers, laymen, amateurs and talking heads are all opining from the comfort of their living rooms, sun up to sundown.
 Most of those opinions are wrong.
 Get used to it.
-If you listen or depend on popular opinion to be the primary guide in your investment decision making, you will mostly lose money.
+If you listen to or depend on popular opinion to be the primary guide in your investment decision-making, you will mostly lose money.
 It’s only natural.

 I like giving the example of 2016 when interest capping on loans by banks came into effect.
 It was a terrible time for banking stocks.
 It was worse than that actually.
 It was a bloodbath.
 I remember wondering if the stocks would ever recover.
 The selling was relentless.
 Banks lost 30% market cap in a matter of days.
 Talking heads were pontificating.
 Saying how it was the “end of an era” for banks.
 How investors had better sell their bank shares or suffer a long, painful drag into poverty.